 In the social media age, we are inundated with visual information — yet we know very little about how and why these images are made, especially in journalistic contexts.
 This can be a huge barrier to establishing trust between visual journalists, their subjects, and the people who consume their work.

-“There are 3.2 billion images produced around the globe every day but we know little about their back story, despite the fact that humans use 75% of the neurons in their brains to process visual stimuli,” says Dr. T.J.
-Thomson, a visual communications and media scholar at Queensland University of Technology.
-In his new book, “To Be and Be Seen: The Environments, Interactions and Identities Behind News Images,” Thomson examines how the production circumstances of news photographs can impact overall trust in media.
+Dr. T.J.
+Thomson is a visual communications and media scholar at Queensland University of Technology.
+In his new book, “To Be and Be Seen: The Environments, Interactions and Identities Behind News Images,” he examines how the production circumstances of news photographs can impact overall trust in media.

 We asked Thomson how visual journalists and news organizations at large can build trust through more context and transparency around images, and better journalist-subject interactions.